ZL2iFB glow logo

 The exclusive amateur shortwave bands are anything but exclusive.
 Non-ham intruders are a constant threat, creating QRM and making DXing and especially weak signal working a misery.

-• A pirate using the call ZL9BI on 30m CW and calling himself “Tom”, believed to be in the vicinity of ZL but not due South where Auckland and Campbell Islands are ...
+• A pirate using the call ZL9BI on 30m CW and calling himself “Tom”, believed to be in the vicinity of ZL but not due South of us where Auckland and Campbell Islands are ...

-• A VK/ZL propagation radar accidentally system QRMing 30 and 20m (more below)
+• A VK/ZL propagation radar system accidentally QRMing 30 and 20m (more below).

-• Commercial broadcasters from P5, BY, ET and elsewhere, broadcasting mostly on 80m and 40m
+• Commercial broadcasters from P5, BY, ET and elsewhere, broadcasting mostly on 80m and 40m regardless of the ITU regs.

-• The swish-swish washing machine noises made by wave radar (called CODAR), often accompanying OTHR
+• The swish-swish washing machine noises made by wave radar (called CODAR), often accompanying OTHR.

-• Gurgling water 17m harmonic/spurious mixing product of a Cuban broadcast station on some lower band
+• Gurgling water 17m harmonic/spurious mixing product of a Cuban broadcast station on some lower band.

 A technical configuration issue with the TIGER experimental propagation monitoring radar system demonstrates the value of Intruder Watch.
 Hams noticed and started complaining about what sounded like data mode transmissions particularly in the 30m band and sometimes on 20m too.
 Through the Google group (more below), we started working as a team to investigate the source.
 The direction was hard to pin down but seemed to be roughly South or West of ZL, an unusual direction for any short path signals!
 Eventually, the intruder was traced through the TIGER website which conveniently reports the frequencies being scanned, and sure enough the radar was spending a fair bit of time in the 30m band.
 The 30m band is not an exclusive ham band so we have more limited options than with, say, 20m but investigating the TIGER system further led to the discovery that their license forbids interference to other services, in other words they are not a primary user of 30m either.
 Contact with the TIGER team led to the equipment being checked and the problem being traced to a configuration option that was supposed to prevent transmission in the 20 and 30m bands but had somehow been lost.
 The system was taken off-air for most of a day and reconfigured to skip the ham bands (plus guard bands on either side) and peaceful DXing resumed on 20 & 30m - a good result all round!
 Thanks to the Intruder Watchers and TIGER team for responding so positively.

-For what it’s worth, the most common digital modes on the HF bands are probably RTTY (45.5 baud, 170 Hz shift) and PSK31, plus Olivia (either 16 tones within a 500 Hz bandwidth or 32 tones within a 1000 Hz bandwidth) and JT65 (particularly on the WSPRnet frequencies).
+For what it’s worth, the most common digital mode on the HF bands is now FT8, followed by RTTY (45.5 baud, 170 Hz shift) and PSK31 , plus Olivia (either 16 tones within a 500 Hz bandwidth or 32 tones within a 1000 Hz bandwidth) and JT65/JT9/WSPR .
 To hear what these signals sound like, tune through 14060 to 14110 kHz whenever 20m is open.
-RTTY signals will often be heard around 14080-90, PSK31 clustered around 14070, Olivia around 14076 or 14107, and JT65/WSPRnet around 14095.
+RTTY signals will often be heard around 14080-90, PSK31 clustered around 14070, Olivia around 14076 or 14107, and JT65/JT9/WSPR around 14095.
 There are also SSTV signals on or near 14230.
+These are not the official ITU designations for types of emission, but if you’re interested, feel free to look them up in the official ITU Radio Regulations.

 Hawke’s Bay